bytemunch/realtime-rs/README.md

    > Untested cos no GoTrue, or supabase Auth, or whatever it's calling itself nowadays.
 May look into remedying this lack of auth once realtime is done
  - [x] Presence
  - [x] Blocking `.subscribe()`
-   > currently implemented on the client due to my skill issues with the borrow checker. plan to move it to channel once builders are implemented properly
+   > currently implemented on the client due to my skill issues with the borrow checker. plan to move it to channel once im good at coding

 #### Extra